BS Bradley University

 After being an engineer for about twenty years, his love for math led him back to graduate school at the University of Iowa where he acquired a Ph.D. in mathematics.
 Robeson studied commutative and non-commutative ring theory and his research in irredundantly generated sets for modules was published in Expositiones Mathemaicae in 2004.

-In addition to teaching and continuing to learn more math he is in the process of writing a textbook in mathematical modeling with a colleague.
+In addition to teaching and continuing to learn more math, he is researching math anxiety in students.
 He enjoys time with his family especially taking his six grandchildren to see the Cubs and the Hawkeyes.
 He also is an avid jogger, reader, photographer and video editor.